Residence Agreement Policies and Procedures

 Requests to Change Rooms within the Same Residence

 Requests to change rooms within an assigned residence are approved by the local Housing Service Center as long as the change is within the same room/ apartment type.
 Students who wish to change buildings or room/apartment types within the same building must file for reassignment in Axess.
+Housing reassignments within the same residence are subject to an administrative fee of $300 in Graduate Housing.

 - If the space to which you have been assigned is required for a student with a disability